jovinryan20/sleep-pattern-analyzer/README.md

 ### Step 1: Generate fake data

-python

-generate_data.py
+- generate_data.py
 This will create a file called logs.csv inside the data/ folder.

 ### Step 2: Analyze the data

-python analyze.py
+- analyze.py
 This will read logs.csv, calculate average sleep for each user, and save the results in user_sleep_summary.csv.

 ### Step 3: Visualize the results

-python plot.py
+- plot.py
 This will show a bar chart of average sleep hours per user with healthy ranges marked.

 ### 📊 Example Output